 Customers find that processes using a lot of energy can simply be shifted by a few hours.

-When Idaho Power anticipates the need for an event, participants will be notified by phone, email and/or text message two hours prior to the event start time.
+When Idaho Power anticipates the need for an event, participants will be notified by phone, email and/or text message four hours prior to the event start time.

 Once you receive notification of an event, you can begin reducing energy use or shutting off equipment.
 By the time the event starts four hours later, facilities should have reduced their energy use to their nominated amount.
 Facilities are expected to maintain the load reduction for the duration of the event.